sjmudd/ps-top/README.md

 ### Grants

 `ps-top` needs `SELECT` grants to access `performance_schema` tables.
-They will not run if access to the required tables is not available.
+It will not run if access is not available.

 `setup_instruments`: To view `mutex_latency` or `stages_latency`
 `ps-top` will try to change the configuration if needed and if you